 A bachelor’s degree in political science can sharpen students’ analytical skills and help prepare them for further education or a career in a variety of fields, such as public relations and research.
 Students typically work towards their degree for four years before earning a Bachelor of Arts (B.A.) or Bachelor of Science (B.S.) in political science.
 During those four years, students take required political science coursework and any additional core requirements and electives needed to complete their program.

-Online bachelor's degree in political science: coursework and overview
+Online bachelor’s degree in political science coursework

 The classes that students take while working toward their degree can vary depending on the curriculum offered at their school.
 However, there are several courses that are common to many political science degree programs.
 Examples of courses that students pursuing a bachelor’s degree in political science take include:

 - Introduction to Political Science: Students receive an overview of political science, reviewing national and international politics, political theory and comparative politics.

 - Political Theory: Students are educated about the leading theories used to analyze political events and concepts, such as the definition of democracy.
 Schools typically offer specialized political theory courses that cover such topics as ancient and modern political thinkers and ideologies.